 TO HAWAIIAN NATIONALS

-If you believe the Overthrow of the Kingdom of Hawai‘i on January 17, 1893 was illegal;
+Do you believe the Overthrow of the Kingdom of Hawai‘i on January 17, 1893 was illegal?

-If you believe Queen Lili‘uokalani’s abdication of the throne on January 24, 1895 to the Republic of Hawai‘i was made under duress and is not binding;
+Do you believe Queen Lili‘uokalani’s abdication of the throne on January 24, 1895 to the Republic of Hawai‘i, was made under duress and is not binding?

-If you believe the Annexation (July 7, 1898) of the Kingdom of Hawai‘i to the United States was made improperly and is not legitimate;
+Do you believe the Annexation (July 7, 1898) of the Kingdom of Hawai‘i to the United States was made improperly and is not legitimate?

-If you believe the transition from Territory of Hawai‘i to State of Hawaii (Aug.
-21, 1959) was improper and is not legitimate;
+Do you believe the transition from Territory of Hawai‘i to State of Hawaii (Aug.
+21, 1959) was improper and is not legitimate?

-If you believe, by virtue of the illegitimate acts above, the Kingdom of Hawai‘i continues to exist and that Hawai‘i is in an occupied state;
+Do you believe, by virtue of the illegitimate acts above, the Kingdom of Hawai‘i continues to exist?

-If you believe you are a Hawaiian National, and or advocate for Hawaiian Sovereignty;
+Do you believe you are a Hawaiian National?

-If you do not vote because you believe doing so would compromise your beliefs in the above and would constitute collusion with the occupying powers;
+Do you feel voting in the U.S. political process would compromise your beliefs in the above and would constitute collusion with the occupying powers?